 Just like choosing the bait, tackle, and leader, the way you fish this rig is equally diverse.
 At times it is best to keep the bait completely still, while other times it is best to give the bait a little shake or a lot of shaking.
 Sometimes you can begin using general principals of other lakes as Wagner explains, "For Great Lake smallies I generally give no or little motion to my bait.
 I like to just hold it still and slowly drag it.
 For largemouth in our natural lakes and rivers a little quiver never hurts, but day in and day out I get more bites with a dead still technique."
 Clapper elaborates further, "I don't think there is a right or wrong way to fish the drop shot.
 I have had times where the fish seemed to like a lot of shaking and times just a little and times when they want it still.
 You just have to experiment and find the mood of the fish for the day."
 Clapper, who has also accumulated two top 10 finishes on the Canadian Fishing Tour in just six attempts, suggests to anglers, "It is very important to concentrate and remember what you were doing when the fish bit and duplicate it your next cast.
 Sometimes the little things make the difference."

 Although generally considered a deep-water technique in warm weather with worms, as proven, the drop shot can be much more diverse.
-In 2006, this technique helped me become a better angler.
+This technique helped me become a better angler last season.
 But on a larger picture it has proven itself in wins across the country including the B.A.S.S.
-Elite Series Tournament on Table Rock Lake, BFL tournaments, and countless local events.
+Elite Series, BFL tournaments, and countless local events.
 As evidenced above, the techniques and ideas with this rig are unlimited.
 Consider applying some of your favorite baits and fishing knowledge with it.
 Keep an open mind when using it as Steve Clapper and Heath Wagner have done; let the fish tell you what they want and become a better angler with the drop shot rig.

 Andrew Buss is 28 years old and has been an English teacher at Knox Community High School in Knox, Indiana the past five years.
 He fishes competitively in 25-30 tournaments locally and has been fishing competitively the past 9 years.